saicharankarasala/Portfolio/README.md

     *   🏅 **Certifications Showcase**: Highlighted professional certifications with verification links, also presented in a card format.
     *   💼 **Experience**: Detailed information about my professional roles, responsibilities, and key accomplishments, presented in an easy-to-read card format.
     *   🏆 **Projects**: Interactive project cards showcasing various personal and professional projects, complete with descriptions, tech stacks used, and relevant links.
+    *   📝 **Blog**: A single-page blog with a professional, sticky Table of Contents (TOC) sidebar, anchor links for each section, and improved navigation and styling.
 *   **Interactive Contact Form**: A functional contact form powered by EmailJS, allowing visitors to send messages directly.
 Includes a fun confetti animation on successful submission!
 *   **Integrated Social Links**: Easy access to my professional social media profiles (LinkedIn, Email) for networking and contact.
 *   **Animations & Transitions**: Smooth and modern animations implemented using AOS (Animate On Scroll) and Framer Motion to enhance the user experience and visual appeal.